NRCME Recertification Training

 He was selected by the Federal Motor Carrier Safety Administration (FMCSA) as one of the subject matter experts who helped design the original NRCME training curriculum and write the first certification exam questions.
 His contribution helped establish the national standard for examiner certification.

 In 2012, FMCSA Administrator Anne Ferro recognized his contributions by naming him an NRCME Champion.
-Dr. Megehee has also contributed to updates of the NRCME exam and published in national compliance and healthcare journals.
+Dr. Megehee has also published articles in national compliance and healthcare journals.

 Dr. Jeff Carlson, TeamCMEโ€™s Chief Medical Officer, co-developed this course and leads the development of TeamCMEโ€™s training programs.
 He has published on DOT medical compliance and examiner best practices, and has trained examiners nationwide through live NRCME courses.